viktorvesely/csae/README.md

 - **`./lc0/analysis.py` `./lc0/lc0_concepts.py` `./lc0/linear_classifier.py` `./lc0/mau_knight_fork.py`** Used for evaluation, description below
 - **`./viktor/lichess_db_standard_rated_2024-08.pgn.zst`** lichess database of chess games, used in generation training and testing fens.
 Can be downloaded here https://database.lichess.org (2024 August).
 Download it and place it to the folder with the same name.

-## Requirements
+## Requirements Windows

-This project **only** supports windows **not linux** (none of are group members have linux).
-The only thing wich works also on linux is training and inference of CSAE (but nothing related to live manipulation inference on Lc0).
-There are 2 reasons for this: stockhish.exe is build for windows only (this one should be easy to replace), and the lczerolens package required very specific manual code editing fix (which will be explained here and works only on windows).
+Stockhish.exe is build for windows only and to make the lczerolens package work on Windows a specific manual code editing fix is required (which will be explained).

 Read the previous section (project overview) and follow the instructions carefully as placing wrong file to wrong place will result in error.